Breastfeeding After Breast Surgery

 It's likely that you can still breastfeed!

-Whether you have had a breast reduction or have breast implants, it is likely that you can still breastfeed.
+Whether you have had a breast reduction or have breast implants, it is likely that you can still breastfeed after surgery.
 It all depends on how the surgery was performed.
 With breast reductions in particular, the surgery is so advanced that surgeons can typically preserve lactation tissue.
 With breast implants, If the implant is placed under the muscle and if the incision does not disrupt the perimeter of the areola, you are much more likely to successfully breastfeed.
 If not, you will most likely still be able to produce milk, but your supply may be somewhat limited with your first baby post-surgery.

 Mother Nature never ceases to amaze us!
 Even though breast surgery can damage the ducts and nerves necessary for breastfeeding, severed ducts and nerves can actually rebuild themselves through processes known as recanalization and reinnervation.
 Recanalization and reinnervation make milk production and expression possible during post-surgery breastfeeding and most mothers who have had breast surgery can still produce enough milk for her baby’s needs.